Spix737/Spix737/README.md

 I'm an Artificial Intelligence Postgraduate student at Queen Mary University of London and a Computer Science graduate from the University of Plymouth 🎓.

-If you'd like to contact me, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/spyridonbabalitis/)!
+If you'd like to contact me, feel free to reach out with me on [LinkedIn](https://www.linkedin.com/in/spyridonbabalitis/)!

 <!--
 ## 📚 Current Projects